Cygn/upnp2mpris/README.md

 Tested with gnome-shell _Mpris Indicator Button_ extension and it also works with *KDE-Connect* from a smartphone!

-It uses *dleyna-renderer* dbus implementation so its interface is limited to what's available which unfortunately doesn't cover all MPRIS2 DBus specification.
+It uses *dleyna-renderer* dbus implementation so its interface is limited to which controls it makes available, which unfortunately doesn't cover all MPRIS2 DBus specification.
 Obviously **dleyna-renderer-service** is needed.

 There is nothing to configure.
 If your device is visible in the network **upnp2mpris** will pick it up.

-### known issue
+### known issues
 - dleyna-renderer-server sometimes hangs. you'll have to kill -9 it.
 - Multiple renderer discovery doesn't work